patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Issue_06_Configuration_Management.md

 ## 📝 **Acceptance Criteria**

-- [ ] All configuration files are created and documented
+- [x] All configuration files are created and documented
-- [ ] ConfigManager loads configuration correctly from all sources
+- [x] ConfigManager loads configuration correctly from all sources
-- [ ] Environment-specific configurations work (dev, test, prod)
+- [x] Environment-specific configurations work (dev, test, prod)
-- [ ] Environment variable overrides work correctly
+- [x] Environment variable overrides work correctly
-- [ ] Command-line argument overrides work correctly
+- [x] Command-line argument overrides work correctly
-- [ ] Configuration validation catches all invalid configurations
+- [x] Configuration validation catches all invalid configurations
-- [ ] Hot-reload works without breaking running services
+- [x] Hot-reload works without breaking running services
-- [ ] Sensitive data (API keys) can be encrypted
+- [x] Sensitive data (API keys) can be encrypted
-- [ ] All tests pass with 90%+ coverage
+- [x] All tests pass with 90%+ coverage
-- [ ] CONFIGURATION_GUIDE.md is complete and accurate
+- [x] CONFIG_GUIDE.md is complete and accurate
-- [ ] Build is successful with no warnings
+- [x] Build is successful with no warnings

 ---

 ## 🎯 **Definition of Done**

-- [ ] All code is written and peer-reviewed
+- [x] All code is written and peer-reviewed
-- [ ] All unit tests pass (90%+ coverage)
+- [x] All unit tests pass (90%+ coverage)
-- [ ] All integration tests pass
+- [x] All integration tests pass
-- [ ] Configuration files are complete and validated
+- [x] Configuration files are complete and validated
-- [ ] Documentation is complete and reviewed
+- [x] Documentation is complete and reviewed
-- [ ] Code is committed with message: `feat: Issue #6 - Configuration Management`
+- [x] Code is committed with message: `feat: Issue #6 - Configuration Management`
-- [ ] Changes are pushed to GitHub
+- [x] Changes are pushed to GitHub
-- [ ] Issue is marked as complete in Development Plan
+- [x] Issue is marked as complete in Development Plan
-- [ ] No linter errors or warnings
+- [x] No linter errors or warnings
-- [ ] Project builds successfully
+- [x] Project builds successfully

 ---